 There's lots of water, with the pond and bays providing great risk, as you really don't want to wade in the stinking soup of salt and fresh water, duck poop, storm runoff and residential and manufacturing effluvia. #s 1, 3, and 10-15 all fly over water.

-An anomaly here is all the gradual elevation changes in the utterly flat topography of the coastal South.
+An anomaly here is almost constant gradual elevation change in the utterly flat topography of the coastal South.

 3 tees on every hole, with the long/short tees natural and sandy and the mids cement; the signs are substandard.